 A useful start point for your nursery, school, academy or college is the Ofsted Education Inspection Framework (EIF).
 This, coupled with the 'Are you Ofsted Compliant?' and 'eSafety Flow Chart' documents give an at-a-glance overview of everything you need to do to meet Ofsted standards for safeguarding, including DBS checks, training and policies.
-The full size version of the DBS flowchart can be downloaded by clicking here.

 Welcome to the SAFE child safeguarding information resource.
 This micro-site has been designed for all those engaged on an employed or voluntary basis with children and young people in the education sector.
 The focus is exclusively on helping your educational establishment meet its safeguarding obligations as defined by Ofsted, highlighting the checks required under the new DBS (Disclosure & Barring Service) scheme (formerly CRB) and providing guidance on how to complete the application forms.
 The site also details the safeguarding training (child safeguarding training and eSafety training) required by Ofsted.

 - Desirable Elements